-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if your solar system produces over a specified (generally small) amount of electricity.
-These types of incentives are usually handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you make is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled by your state government.
+Once your solar panel system meets a certain threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you make is generally considered part of your taxable income.

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement in place with your Banning utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement with your Banning utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you might make back a percentage of the value.

 Federal Solar Incentives

 Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a predetermined percentage of the cost of your solar system.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a predetermined percentage of the cost of your solar system.

-To best understand how the ITC may apply to your situation, contact your local Banning solar panel installation expert and request more information.
+Wondering how the ITC applies to your specific situation?
+Get in touch with your local Banning solar panel installation expert to get more information.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Banning solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit applies to you is to get in touch with your local Banning solar panel company.

 State & Local Solar Incentives

 There are more than just federal solar incentives; rebates, tax credits and more may be offered at the local or state level.
 These incentives might be distributed by your county or municipality, or by the California government.
 Certain incentives are ongoing, while others are available for a limited time.